 2 teaspoons (10ml) juice from 1 lemon

 Combine 1 tablespoon (15g) kosher salt, 1/2 teaspoon ground black pepper, and 1 teaspoon (5g) baking powder (if using) in a small bowl.
 Sprinkle all over chicken skin and cavity sides, then return to skin-up position.
 Drizzle chicken skin with 1 tablespoon (15ml) oil, rubbing to distribute evenly.

 Roast chicken until thickest part of breast close to bone registers 150°F (66°C) on an instant-read thermometer and joint between thighs and body registers at least 175°F (80°C), about 45 minutes, reducing heat to 450°F (232°C) if chicken starts to darken too quickly.

 Meanwhile, heat remaining 1 tablespoon (15ml) oil in a small saucepan over high heat until shimmering.
-Add chicken spine and cook, stirring frequently, until well browned, about 3 minutes.
+Add chicken backbone and cook, stirring frequently, until well browned, about 3 minutes.
 Add onion, carrot, and celery and cook, stirring frequently, until beginning to brown, about 3 minutes.
 Add bay leaf and deglaze with vermouth or sherry and 1 cup (240ml) water, using a wooden spoon to scrape up any browned bits from bottom of pan.
 Reduce heat to maintain simmer and cook for 20 minutes.
 Strain out solids and return liquid to pan.
 Boil over medium-high heat until approximately 1/3 cup (80ml) remains, about 7 minutes.
 Whisk in soy sauce, butter, and lemon juice off heat.
 Season to taste with salt and pepper.

 Remove chicken from oven, transfer to cutting board, tent loosely with foil, and allow to rest 5 minutes before carving.
 Serve with hot jus.

 Adding baking powder to the salt used on the chicken skin will give you extra-crispy results.

-If using a different brand or type of salt, be sure to use the weight measurement, not the volume measurement.
+If using a different type of salt, be sure to use the weight measurement, not the volume measurement.